IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_mock_defense.md

 * Give Feedback to your classmates.
 * Do NOT take feedback personally.

-### General Guideline for your Mock Thesis Defense Presentation
+### General Guidelines for your Mock Thesis Defense Presentation
 *This is a general guideline for your mock thesis defense.
 You can obviously change this to suit your project needs.*

-You should present a audio (if needed), visual presentation using powerpoint, keynote, prezi, pdf, video, image files, etc.
+You should present an audio *(if needed)*, visual presentation using powerpoint, keynote, prezi, pdf, video, image files, etc.

 * **Introduce yourself** (as if we did not know you.)
 * State **Thesis Statement** (including **target** audience; as I've said many times before everyone or anybody is NOT a target audience)